BryanDedeur/metaga-route-inspection-solver/README.md

 The research source code for a Metaheuristic Genetic Algorithm (MetaGA) that solves route inspection problems min max k chinese postman problem (mmkcpp) and multi depot variants.

-This repository uses [PyGAD](https://github.com/ahmedfgad/GeneticAlgorithmPython) for easy to adopt source code for further experimentation.
+This repository uses [PyGAD](https://github.com/ahmedfgad/GeneticAlgorithmPython) for easy to adopt source code and genetic algorithm parameters for further experimentation.

 ## Getting Started